RedisLabs/redislabs-docs/content/platforms/pcf/_index.md

     ![Import button](/images/platforms/pcf_import-product_tile.png)

-1. Under the **Import a Product** button, click **+** next to the version number of Redis Enterprise for PCF.
+1. Under the **Import a Product** button, click **+** next to the version number of Redis Enterprise for Pivotal Platform.
 This adds the tile to your staging area.

     ![Import button](/images/platforms/pcf_add-to-dash_tile.png)

-## Configure and Deploy Redis Enterprise for PCF
+## Configure and Deploy Redis Enterprise for Pivotal Platform

 1. Click the newly imported tile.